-I was checking posts in my News Feed when I noticed that a lot of my friends shared this video, so I watched it.
+I was checking posts in my News Feed when I noticed that a lot of my friends shared this video from sunshorts2.com, so I watched it.
 It made me really happy for two reasons: because the narrative was effective, and because its message advocates something that I care about.
-You can see more at sunshorts2.com.

 Why insurance?
 Because I care about my family.
 I may be single, but I’m the one sending my niece and nephew to school.
 And I want them to have what I didn’t when I was a kid.
 I know how it feels to have almost nothing, to live in a house made of sawdust that can be blown away by the weakest storms, to collect used cooking oil from neighbors to add flavor to my rice.
 If it weren’t for my mom working tirelessly day and night, I wouldn’t be able to finish college, which eventually turned my life around.